 The Biological and Agricultural Engineering department at UC Davis brings to life research and teaching in cross-cutting, life-sciences with engineering applications.
 The undergraduate major of Biological Systems Engineering uses biology as its main scientific base.
 Industries in biotechnology, food engineering, natural and agriculture resources address heightened concerns for environmental sustainability and preservation.

-The Biological and Agricultural Engineering program administers the major of Biological Systems Engineering, accredited by the EAC Accreditation Commission of ABET.
+The Biological and Agricultural Engineering program administers the major of Biological Systems Engineering, accredited by the Engineering Accreditation Commission of ABET.

 A BS degree in Biological Systems Engineering should prepare students to: